Erhesvara/Quiz-App/README.md

 # Quiz-App Using FastAPI

 ## About The Project
-This project presents an interactive word guessing game using Python's console.
-Quiz App using FastAPI &amp; PostgreSQL
+This project presents an interactive Quiz App using FastAPI &amp; PostgreSQL.

 Feature:
 * Allows users to guess words